yadavraganu/database/nosql/cassandra/read_write_path.md

 - At this point, the write is considered to have succeeded and the node can reply to the coordinator node or client
 - After returning, the node executes a flush if one was scheduled.
 The contents of each memtable are stored as SSTables on disk, and the commit log is cleared
 - After the flush completes, additional tasks are scheduled to check if compaction is needed, and then a compaction is performed if necessary

+# Delete Path :
+In Cassandra, a delete does not actually remove the data immediately.
+There’s a simple reason for this: Cassandra’s durable, eventually consistent, distributed design.If Cassandra had a traditional design for deletes, any nodes that were down at the time of a delete would not receive the delete.
+Once one of these nodes came back online, it would mistakenly think that all of the nodes that had received the delete had actually missed a write (the data that it still has because it missed the delete), and it would start repairing all of the other nodes.
+So Cassandra needs a more sophisticated mechanism to support deletes.
+That mechanism is called a tombstone
+- A tombstone is a special marker issued in a delete, acting as a placeholder.
+If any replica did not receive the delete operation, the tombstone can later be propagated to those replicas when they are available again
+- Each node keeps track of the age of all its tombstones.
+Once they reach the age configured in gc_grace_seconds (which is 10 days by default), then a compaction is run, the tombstones are garbage collected, and the corresponding disk space is recovered
+- Because SSTables are immutable, the data is not deleted from the SSTable.
+On compaction, tombstones are accounted for, merged data is sorted, a new index is created over the sorted data, and the freshly merged, sorted, and indexed data is written to a single new file
+- The assumption is that 10 days is plenty of time for you to bring a failed node back online before compaction runs.
+If you feel comfortable doing so, you can reduce that grace period to reclaim disk space more quickly
+- Because a delete is a form of write, the consistency levels available for deletes are the same as those listed for writes.